 Guyana is a South American country which lies north of Brazil.
-Filled with palm trees, exotic wildlife and waterfalls, it is a picturesque location to visit at any time of year.
+Filled with palm trees, exotic wildlife and waterfalls, volunteering abroad in Guyana is an adventure at any time of year.
 The country’s official language is English and the population is very diverse.
 Indo-Guyanese and Afro-Guyanese are the dominant groups demographically and the country has a heavy Caribbean influence.
-The residents of the country are generally very relaxing and fun people to be around.
+The residents of the country are generally very relaxing and fun people to be around: they will make international volunteers in Guyana feel welcome right away.
 To showcase this fun attitude, many festivals are held in Guyana each year.
-There is definitely something for everyone.
+There is definitely something for everyone, so make sure you check out one of these festivals before the end of your volunteer program!

 Held every February, usually on the 23rd, since 1970, Mashramani celebrates Guyana’s becoming of a republic.
 Translated from the Amerindian language, it means “the celebration of a job well done.”
 Thousands of people line the streets to view a big parade with extravagant floats, people dressed in colorful costumes dancing to Caribbean-originated music and many competitions with cash prizes.
 The musical competitions include a steel band competition, soca monarch competition, chutney competition and calypso competition.
 At the end of Mashramani, a king and queen are also crowned.
 And what’s a Guyanese festival without some delicious Caribbean food?
 The festival features vendors which sell plantain chips, fried chicken, pine tarts, cheese rolls and other fine pastries and food.
 Guyana’s Mashramani is a festival that is embraced by every race which resides in the country and it is a spectacle to behold.
 From the children smiling as all eyes are on them during the parade, to the beautifully crafted floats and beaded costumes, this is not a festival to miss if you plan on visiting Guyana in February.